regl-project/regl/API.md

 **Notes**
 * Attribute size is inferred from the shader vertex attribute if not specified
 * If a buffer is passed for an attribute then all pointer info is inferred
+* If the arguments to `regl.buffer` are passed, then a buffer is constructed
 * If an array is passed to an attribute, then the vertex attribute is set to a constant
 * `divisor` is only supported if the `ANGLE_instanced_arrays` extension is available